'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 this idea of a World War II style film in a Vietnam setting for some time.

-FORGOTTEN HEROES is unlike any Vietnam War film
+FORGOTTEN HEROES is unlike any Vietnam War film made

-call to defend freedom anywhere and anytime.”
+defend freedom anywhere and anytime.”

 Every Sunday possible during my childhood, my Dad and I would spend a few hours watching